getsolus/solus-site.github.io/content/blog/solus-3-released.md

 {{< altimg "2017/08/snaps.jpg" >}}

 This release features out-of-the-box support for [snaps](https://snapcraft.io), universal software packages for Linux.
 Support for snaps relieves pressure from software vendors to target a specific platform by sharing a unified target across all Linux distributions.
 For our users, they gain access to a wide variety of software that may not meet our package inclusion criteria, such as server software, as well as enabling an improved distribution method for Third Party software.

+Support for Snaps was made possible due to fantastic cross-platform collaboration between Canonical's Snapcraft and Ubuntu teams and Solus, which is the first non-Ubuntu distribution to feature full snap confinement leveraging AppArmor, offering feature parity with the reference Ubuntu implementation.

 ## Budgie